+- Factory Key Provision

+- Allows to provision factory default Secure Boot keys when system is in Setup Mode.

+- Options available: Enabled, Disabled.
+Default setting is Disabled.

+- Restore Factory Keys

-- all factory default keys.
+- Installs all factory default keys.
 It will force the system in User Mode.

-- s available: Yes.
-No.
+- Options available: Yes, No.

 - Reset To Setup Mode

 - Reset the system to Setup Mode.

 - Options available: Yes, No.

 - Enroll Efi Image

 - Press [Enter] to enroll SHA256 hash of the binary into Authorized Signature Database (db).

 - Export Secure Boot variables

 - Copy NVRAM content of Secure Boot variables to files in a root folder on a file system device.